OctopusDeploy/blog/blog/2021-05/exporting-projects/index.md

 ![Project Export/Import menu](import-export-menu.png "width=500")

 ## Exporting projects
-One or more projects can be selected to be exported.
-A password is supplied to be used for encryption, as the export will include sensitive variables.
+You can select one or more projects to export, and you need to provide a password to encrypt the exported data, as the export will include sensitive variables.

 ![Export projects page](export-projects-page.png "width=500")